mstelz/orca/controller/README.md

  7. Use a wire nut to connect the incoming white wire to a short piece of wire to reach the first outlet (white side)
  8. Cut 2 small pieces of acrylic to cover the missing outlet and power switch holes
      * Glue in place using standard super glue
- 9.
+ 9. Mount the busbar where ever you think it will best fit 10 .

 ---

 ## Auto Top Off System
+### Information
+  - The ATO has two water sensors (my setup uses 2 float valves) one in the ATO resevior and one in the sump
+  - The ATO pump will only run for a maximum of 60 seconds before pausing for 30 minutes (Just a simple failsafe)
 ### Parts List
  * [Arduino Uno](https://www.amazon.com/gp/product/B01EWOE0UU/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) or similar
-     * Going to replace with the [ItsyBitsy 32uv 5V](https://www.adafruit.com/product/3677)
+     * Going to replace with the [ItsyBitsy 32uv 5V](https://www.adafruit.com/product/3677) to control over serial
+     * or [Adafruit Feather 32u4 Bluefruit LE](https://www.adafruit.com/product/2829) to control via Bluetooth Low Energy
  * [Aqueon QuietFlow Pump](https://www.amazon.com/gp/product/B008F40LFC)
  * [Vertical Float Switches](https://www.amazon.com/gp/product/B00FHAEBIA)
  * [A container for ATO Water](https://www.walmart.com/ip/Aqua-Culture-Aquarium-10-gal/144433503)